longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 DESCRIPTION
 ===========

+..
+This description is also in README.md, about.rst, the 4 metainfo files, and snapcraft.yaml
 Freeciv21 is a free open source turn-based empire-building 4x strategy game, in which each player becomes the leader of a civilization.
 You compete against several opponents to build cities and use them to support a military and an economy.
 Players strive to complete an empire that survives all encounters with its neighbors